Wildlife Observation

 12

 Off Havre-Saint-Pierre, you will see a mysterious and impressive sight: the islands and islets in the Mingan Archipelago National Park Reserve.
-Home to limestone monoliths sculpted by the sea, this archipelago is also one of the best places in Québec to see Atlantic puffins, which have earned their nicknames “sea parrots” and “clowns of the sea.”
-The park reserve is also home to the largest concentrations of terns and common eiders in the Gulf of St. Lawrence, as well as many marine mammals.
+Home to limestone monoliths sculpted by the sea, this archipelago is also one of the best places in Québec to see Atlantic puffins, which are appropriately nicknamed “sea parrots” and “clowns of the sea.”
+This park reserve is also home to the largest concentrations of terns and common eiders in the Gulf of St. Lawrence as well as many marine mammals.

-From Natashquan, board the MV Bella Desgagnés, a supply ship that serves the Lower North Shore.
-As you travel from village to village all the way to Blanc-Sablon, you will have many opportunities to spot seals, whales and birds that lives in and along the waters of the Gulf of St. Lawrence.
+From Natashquan, you can board the MV Bella Desgagnés supply ship to visit the Lower North Shore.
+As you travel from village to village all the way to Blanc-Sablon, you will have many opportunities to spot the seals, whales and birds that live in and along the waters of the Gulf of St. Lawrence.

 300 km (190 mi.)Kegaska to Rivière-au-Tonnerre